Nazeeh21/next-viem-starterkit/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+> Note: Things may break and dont work as expected as both of these packages i.e. Nextjs 13 and viem are in Beta

 ## Learn More

 To learn more about Next.js, take a look at the following resources: